rndchris/orange-star/scratch.md

 6. Recipes can have ingredients that are not in inventory (not zero in inventory, just straight up not tracked).
     - maybe implement with something like quantity -1 is not tracked, quantity -2 is always in stock

+Consider using stupid inventory (tm).
+Don't track quantity of items in stock at all, rather an item is either in stock or not in stock.
+When user chooses to cook recipe, they mark whether or not all of an ingredient has been used rather than tracking exact quantity.

+Why?
+    1. Only resteraunts care about exact quantities.
+    2. Either you have it or you don't is much faster than tracking exact quantity.

+Consider even stupider inventory/ingredients.
+No ingredients table.
+Ingredients are literally just text, and inventory comparison is just text comparison.
+    1. Force inventory to be simple and prevent feature bloating in future.
+Inventory is supposed to be stupid so that it's easy to use.
+    2. Still will need to be an object on the recipe side to track whether or not it's essential for a recipe.
+    3. Flexible ingredients might just need to tracked seperate from regular ingredients or be magic keywords.
+Like, when intepreting ingredients PROTEIN is read as chicken, tofu, beef, etc.
+        1. PROTEIN: Chicken, javascript only dipslays Chicken to user, but recognizes it as a flexible ingredient.
+    4. OR have an extra spot on a recipe object where appropriate substitutes are aligned with an ingredient.

 ## Approach to development

 Seperate based on what user will need to interact with.